Mirantis/virtlet/README.md

 ## Contributing

 Virtlet is an open source project and any contributions are welcomed.
-Look into [CONTRIBUTING](docs/contributing.md) document for our guidelines and further instructions on how to set up Virtlet development environment.
+Look into [Contributing guidelines](CONTRIBUTING.md) document for our guidelines and further instructions on how to set up Virtlet development environment.

 ## Licensing